 - Stash only trades four times a day, which means you may miss the pricing you intended when you gave the order to buy or sell

-- Like most companies, you may incur ancillary fees charged for things like paper statements and some transfer types.
+- Like most companies, you may incur ancillary fees charged for paper statements and some transfer types.

 Who Should and Shouldn’t Use Stash Invest?

 If you’re a beginner and want hand-holding throughout the process, you should use the Stash app.
 They put everything in easy-to-understand terms and let you invest with very little money.
 It’s a great way to start investing – dipping your toe in and testing the waters.